-We will achieve this through creating new wildflower meadows, planting pollinator friendly trees and establishing bee banks at community sites, such as Kilbirnie Public Park and the Three Town Growers allotment in Ardrossan.
-Furthermore, we're working with communities to undertake pollinator identification events, get volunteers involved in habitat creation, and help community groups undertake ecological surveys.
-Putting all this and more together, creates an exciting and unique project that has the potential to make a real difference in the local area.
+We're doing this by creating new wildflower meadows, planting pollinator friendly trees and establishing bee banks at community sites, such as Kilbirnie Public Park and the Three Town Growers allotment in Ardrossan.
+Furthermore, we're working with communities to undertake pollinator identification events, get volunteers involved in habitat creation, and help local people undertake ecological surveys.
+Putting all this together creates an exciting and unique project that has the potential to make a real difference in the local area.

 More than anything however, we want this project to leave a real legacy for the local area.
 As such we are raising awareness of insect pollinators and the importance of enhancing greenspace habitat in our towns.
 This is through interpretative signage, engaging community groups, and, perhaps most importantly, working with local schools to help the next generation understand why these habitats are so important.